What is Bermuda Options?

 Bermuda Option refers to those options which can be exercised on fixed dates (which are predetermined in advance) after the completion of the lock-in period.
 In other words, it gives the holder of the option the right to exercise on a specific set of dates during the life of the option.

 Bermuda Option is a blend of the two other popular exotic options namely American option and European option and it got its name from the place Bermuda which lies between these two places.
 It is also called the Mid-Atlantic Option.
 Thus exercise date for such Option is restricted to certain dates unlike American options which can be exercised anytime or European Option which can be exercised only on maturity of the option.
-Due to these inherent features, these options are usually priced more compared to European Option and Less compared to American option.
+Due to these inherent features, these options are usually priced more compared to European Option and Less compared to the American option.

 Examples of Bermuda Option